-The data compilation phase of project NC1407D-TB-C was initiated by QSI personnel in March 2016.
+The data compilation phase of project NC1407E-TB-C was initiated by QSI personnel in March 2016.
 NGS supplied the LIDAR derived MHW and MLLW shapefiles to be edited, attributed and generalized by QSI.
 Additional features were then manually compiled using stereo imagery.
-This work was accomplished using a Digital Photogrammetric Workstation (DPW), which consists of a stereo-enabled PC-based graphics workstation running the Windows 2007 operating system and a suite of digital photogrammetric software known as DAT/EM Summit Evolution (ver.
-7.0).
-Feature identification, segmentation, and attribution occurred within an ArcGIS (ver.
-10.2) geodatabase using DAT/EM's stereo module, and were based on imagery analysis of the processed digital images and information extracted from the appropriate NOAA Nautical Charts, the U.S. Coast Guard Light List and other ancillary sources.
+This work was accomplished using a Digital Photogrammetric Workstation (DPW), which consists of a stereo-enabled PC-based graphics workstation running the Windows 2007 operating system and a suite of digital photogrammetric software known as DAT/EM Summit Evolution (version 7.0).
+Feature identification, segmentation, and attribution occurred within an Arcmap 10.2 geodatabase using DAT/EM's stereo module, and were based on imagery analysis of the processed digital images and information extracted from the appropriate NOAA Nautical Charts, the U.S. Coast Guard Light List and other ancillary sources.
 Feature attribution was assigned in compliance with the Coastal Cartographic Object Attribute Source Table (C-COAST), which provides the definition and attribution scheme for the full range of cartographic features pertinent to the CMP.
 Selected features were further modified with additional descriptive information to refine general classification.

-Spatial data accuracies for project NC1407D-TB-C were determined according to standard Federal Geographic Data Committee (FGDC) practices.
+Spatial data accuracies for project NC1407E-TB-C were determined according to standard Federal Geographic Data Committee (FGDC) practices.
 Stereo compiled cartographic features were compiled to meet a horizontal accuracy of 0.4 meters at the 95% confidence level.
 This predicted accuracy of compiled, well defined points is derived by doubling the circular error calculated from the aerotriangulation statistics.
-The LIDAR derived features had horizontal accuracies that varied depending on location and shoreline type ranging from 1.8 to 1.9 meters.
+The horizontal accuracies of LIDAR derived features varied depending on location and shoreline type, ranging from 1.6 meters to 2.4 meters.